Nick8200/Google-Analytics-Project/README.md

 ### Data Source

-Google_Analytics Data: The Primary dataset used for this analysis is the "
+Google_Analytics Data: The Primary dataset used for this analysis is the "Google_Analytics.xlsx

+### Data Cleaning/Preparation

+In the initial data preparation phase,we performed the following tasks:
+1. Data loading and inspectons.
+2. Handaling Missing Values.
+3. Data Cleaning and Formating